matiasinsaurralde/etherforum/README.md

 ## Requirements

+Some ether and patience?

-You will need some ether, but also it should be possible to run it locally (devnet).
+You may run it locally (devnet) as well!

 ## Ideas